Continuity properties of measurable group cohomology: Further discussion

 It seems likely that another dimension-shifting argument (similar to that underlying Proposition~\ref{prop:basic-smoothness}) could give a more direct proof of this assertion, and some related results on the structure of cocycles for more general groups $G$.
 We will not explore it further in detail, but to illustrate its other applications we offer a sketch proof of the following, which may be the most elementary result in this line.

-\begin{prop} For any l.c.s.c. group $G$ and Polish $G$-module $A$, any class in $\rmH_\m^p(G,A)$ has a representative $G^p\to A$ that is continuous on a G$_\delta$ subset of $G^p$ of full Haar measure (which is therefore also dense). \end{prop}
+\begin{prop} For any locally compact, second countable group $G$ and Polish $G$-module $A$, any class in $\rmH_\m^p(G,A)$ has a representative $G^p\to A$ that is continuous on a G$_\delta$ subset of $G^p$ of full Haar measure (which is therefore also dense). \end{prop}

 This is clearly true for $p=1$ because crossed homomorphisms are automatically continuous.
 Na\"\i vely, it would then follow for all $p$ by dimension-shifting if one could show that given a continuous surjection of Polish $G$-modules $A\onto B$ and any measurable cochain $\s:G^p\to B$ satisfying the conclusions of the proposition, $\s$ can be lifted to a cochain $\s':G^p\to A$ still satisfying those conclusions.